spatialos/CExampleProject/v15-upgrade-log.md

    not support establishing secure connections.
 1. Address changes to entity queries.
 The only result type is now the snapshot result type.
+1. Remove the use of EntityAcl from code, as it's been removed.
+We will deal with fixing the snapshot and getting authority to work later.